Coldvoltt/recommender-system/README.md

 - **Clustering:** Using the `KMeans` function in the `Sklearn.Cluster` module we are able to create clusters of recommendations by similar movie traits and user interraction.
 The file `clustering.py` contains the algorithm.

 - **Model Deployment:** We created a post method using flask and call on the function `recommender` which gives us movie recommendations based on the k-means clustering algorithm.
-We use `postman` vs code extension to test the endpoint.
+We use `postman` vs code extension to test the endpoint..